The E4 Award29 March 2018

 We are happy to announce an open competition for The Ecography Award for Excellence in Ecology and Evolution (The E4 Award).
 The E4 Award will be given to an early career research scientist (criteria below) who sends an exceptional Review manuscript to Ecography.
 The topic of the review manuscript should focus on spatial and/or temporal patterns, particularly studies of population and community ecology, macroecology, biogeography, ecological genetics, historical ecology, evolution, macroevolution, and conservation.
 If the award is given for a paper with multiple authors (no more than five, and the lead and corresponding authors must be early career) all authors will receive a certificate, and those meeting the early career research criteria at the time of publication will share the monetary price.

-To apply for The E4, please submit a brief (< 300 word) proposal as a .pdf for a concise review paper in one of the areas listed above by 1 October 2017 to ecography [at] oikosoffice [dot] lu [dot] se, with “The E4 Award” in the subject line.
-Also have one letter of recommendation sent by a colleague or mentor who can comment on the applicant’s professional promise.
-The person writing the letter of recommendation cannot be an author of the review paper.
+To apply for The E4, please submit a brief (< 300 word) proposal as a .pdf for a concise review paper in one of the areas listed above by 1 May 2018 to ecography [at] oikosoffice [dot] lu [dot] se, with “The E4 Award” in the subject line.
+Then ca 4 weeks later an invitation to submit will be sent to the proposals that made it to the next step.
+The dead line for submitting a full Review paper will be 1 November 2018.

 A pre-selection committee will evaluate these applications and choose a subset of the nominees to write review articles.
 These reviews do not need to cover an entire research area, and in fact can be concise summaries (< 5000 words) of particularly novel areas of research in spatial or temporal ecology.